-PolicyInteractive (PI) is a nonpartisan, interdisciplinary team of researchers working to understand general public opinions while testing policy alternatives related to trust in governance, global climate change, energy issues, transportation, land use and public revenue.
-To obtain this understanding, we collect media reports and conduct our own opinion surveys.
-We analyze this information and consolidate findings into written reports and discussion topic presentations which we share with interested community members, policy makers and leaders.
-The objective of the project is to improve our collective awareness of pressing environmental concerns and improve prospects for problem-solving pathways supported by a broad segment of our society.
+PolicyInteractive (PI) is a nonpartisan, interdisciplinary team of researchers working to understand general public opinions while testing policy alternatives related to trust in governance, global climate change, energy issues, transportation, land use, public revenue, and equity issues like healthcare and housing.
+To obtain this understanding, we collect media reports and then conduct our own public opinion surveys.
+We analyze this information and consolidate findings into written reports and discussion-topic presentations, which we share with interested community members, policymakers and leaders.
+The objective of this project is to improve our collective awareness of pressing environmental and social concerns and improve prospects for problem-solving pathways supported by a broad segment of our society.

 Our advisory team includes university researchers, community members, graduate students, nonprofit organizations, policy lawyers, and county and state policymakers.

-- Listens to opinions on key natural resource issues;
+- Listens to public opinions on key policy issues;

-- Engages with critical thinkers and actors in natural resource policy issues;
+- Engages with critical thinkers and actors on policy issues;

 - Analyzes opinion trends over time;